dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/mdkgpio.png)

 The first 3 looks promising.
-To see how to use it we look at the details in the corresponding [stm32f0xx_hal_gpio.c](sample_code/Drivers/STM32F0xx_HAL_Driver/Src/stm32f0xx_hal_gpio.c), there is a general description at the beginning, and you can search for a particular function for its usage.
+To see how to use it we look at the details in the corresponding [stm32f0xx_hal_gpio.c](sample_code/Drivers/STM32F0xx_HAL_Driver/Src/stm32f0xx_hal_gpio.c), there is a general description at the beginning, and you can also search a particular function for its usage.

 For `HAL_GPIO_WritePin()`, we have: